icodecamp/icodecamp.github.io/content/faq.md

 ## Where/when are classes held?

-Each class will be held in Chicago Ismaili Jamatkhana social hall from 8:15pm to 9:30pm.
+Each class will be held in the Chicago Ismaili Jamatkhana conference room from 8:15pm to 9:30pm.

 ## How are classes structured?